serenarena2/Senior-Thesis/README.md

 # Senior-Thesis
-Conducted research on sustainable development variables and measured their effect on economic growth using a time-series regression model.
+Conducted research on sustainable development variables and measured their effect on economic growth using a panel regression model.

+Required files are under 'dataset folder'